 You helped put it front and centre, in every single electorate around the country.
 Together we:

 And we did it as part of a big alliance.

 36 grassroots and business partners joined us in the Together We Can movement.
-They have raised their voices with climate conversations, market stalls, film screenings, panel events, meetings with MPs and much more.
+They raised their voices with climate conversations, market stalls, film screenings, panel events, meetings with MPs and much more.

 Donations from our community powered primetime TV commercials, digital ads, put up billboards and more to reach over 9 million people, elevating our call for #ClimateActionNow.

 We helped organise a rally of 2,800 people to protest a high-rise apartment complex being built on sensitive wetlands in Toondah Harbour.